evoldoers/historian/README.md

   -profminpost &lt;P&gt;, -profsamples &lt;N&gt;
                   Specify minimum posterior prob.
-(P) for retaining DP states in profile (default .01), or sample N traces randomly -profmaxstates &lt;S&gt;
+(P) for retaining DP states in profile (default .001), or sample N traces randomly -profmaxstates &lt;S&gt;, -profmaxmem &lt;M&gt;
-                  Limit profile to at most S states (default uses at most 5% of memory for DP matrix)
+                  Limit profile to at most S states, or to use at most M% of memory for DP matrix (default is -profmaxstates 12000)

 Following alignment, ancestral sequence reconstruction can be performed.